3liz/lizmap-gobsapi-module/docs/configuration/index.md

 * `other`: any other unspecified type of document
 * `preview`: the image to be shown as the main illustration of the indicator.
 Must be a jpeg, jpg, png or gif.
 * `video`: a video file.
-* `url`: an URL pointing to an external ressource
+* `url`: a URL pointing to an external ressource

 All the document files must be stored in the API server.
-The document files must stored inside a `media/gobsapi/documents/` folder, with the `media` folder located in Lizmap repository root folder.
+The document files must be stored inside a `media/gobsapi/documents/` folder, with the `media` folder located in Lizmap repository root folder.
 This `media` folder must be writable.
 Do it for example with

 ```bash
 chown -R :www-data /srv/data/media